Clinically Aware Synthetic Image Generation for Concept Coverage in Chest X-ray Models: CARPA - Clinically Aware Radiographic Perturbation Augmentation

-Each perturbed concept vector is converted into a concise clinical prompt listing the target findings.
-We do not explicitly specify removals; instead, RadEdit is conditioned on the target findings to exist in the edited image.
-Given an original radiograph $x$, RadEdit generates an edited image $x'$ that expresses the intended diagnostic changes while preserving anatomical correspondence.
-RadEdit applies fine-grained, spatially localized edits using a latent diffusion model \cite{latent} with a BioViL-T text encoder \cite{biovilt} and an SDXL-VAE autoencoder \cite{sdxl}.
-Unlike full-image synthesis, RadEdit edits the source radiograph directly, promoting preservation of global structure (e.g., lung fields and skeletal anatomy) while enabling localized pathological changes.
-Trained on MIMIC-CXR with report-style supervision aligned to our annotation pipeline, RadEdit interprets our concept-derived prompts with high fidelity, producing anatomically consistent and radiologically coherent outputs.
+Each perturbed concept vector is converted into a concise clinical prompt listing the active concepts.
+We do not use explicit ``remove'' phrasing; instead, RadEdit is conditioned on the target findings to be present in the edited image.
+The prompt guides RadEdit to generate an edited radiograph $x'$ from the original image $x$, preserving anatomical correspondence while expressing the intended diagnostic change.
+RadEdit combines a latent diffusion model \cite{latent}, the BioViL-T text encoder \cite{biovilt}, and the SDXL-VAE autoencoder \cite{sdxl} to apply fine-grained, spatially localized edits guided by clinical text.
+Unlike full-image synthesis methods, RadEdit edits the source radiograph directly, encouraging preservation of global structure (e.g., lung fields and bony anatomy) while enabling localized diagnostic changes.
+Because RadEdit was trained on MIMIC-CXR using radiology report language aligned with our annotation pipeline, it interprets our concept-derived prompts with high fidelity, producing radiologically coherent and anatomically consistent outputs.